apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>Name is the name of the referenced ConfigMap or Secret object.
-It must conform to DNS label standards.</p>
+<p>name is the name of the referenced the Configmap/Secret object.</p>
 </td>
 </tr>
 <tr>